jdubsky-artemis/airfoil_dimensionality_reduction/README.md

 # airfoil_dimensionality_reduction

-- Aim is to test differen approaches on the decomposition of airfoils
+- Aim is to test different approaches on the decomposition of airfoils